 Another trend is to make “shot books” that encourage taking a shot with 21 friends who are each commemorated with pages in the book.
-One study reported that 35% of female and 49% of male 21st birthday drinkers had a BAC of .26 or higher.1 Almost half of 21st birthday drinkers drank more than they ever had before.
+One study reported that 35% of female and 49% of male 21st birthday drinkers had a BAC of .26 or higher (1).
+Almost half of 21st birthday drinkers drank more than they ever had before.
 Drinking that much alcohol is extremely dangerous and can lead to serious health consequences, like alcohol poisoning and death.
-It’s important to talk to your child about celebrating their 21st birthday safely.
+It’s important to talk to your student about celebrating their 21st birthday safely.

 “Are you excited for your birthday?
 Do you have anything fun planned?”